ClojureBridgeLondon/organise-clojurebridge-london/index.md

 Typically, a ClojureBridge event can be catered for up to 50 people for £1,000, or conservatively with a budget of £750, broken down as follows:

-* Friday & Saturday snacks & drinks such as crisps, fruit, small amounts of beer, wine: £130
+* Friday & Saturday snacks & drinks such as crisps, fruit, small amounts of beer, wine: £150
 * Friday install party dinner such as pizza, mini burritos etc.: £200-250
 * Saturday breakfast such as bagels, porridge, fruit etc. & coffee: £150
-* Saturday lunch such as bento boxes, hummus bowls, salads etc.: £275
+* Saturday lunch such as bento boxes, hummus bowls, salads etc.: £250
 * Saturday afternoon ClojureBridge branded cookies or cupcakes such as [crumbs and doilies](http://www.crumbsanddoilies.co.uk/): £75-100
+* Optional Saturday post-workshop social bar tab: £200-500

 This doesn't include venue or additional costs, so adjust your budget accordingly and contact previous organisers for more info.